devsuoa/machine-learning-workshop-2025/README.md

 ## Step 0: Dataset

 We will use F1 track layouts as our dataset, and we can use computer vision techniques to convert the images into a set of coordinates.
 The dataset can be found [here](https://www.shutterstock.com/image-vector/complete-set-circuits-f1-2017-season-730184434).
+The computer vision workshop recordings can be found [here](https://github.com/devsuoa/computer-vision-workshop-2025).

 #### Some example images: